BMW M8: Specifications

 The standard brakes consist of iron discs, with carbon ceramic brakes being optional.
 The level of power assist for the brakes can be set to either ‘comfort’ or ‘sport’ mode using the iDrive controller, a feature which has been criticised for resulting in inconsistent brake pedal feel.

 The "M8 Competition" is the upper model of the range, with changes including increased engine power, a modified induction system and more rigid engine mounts.
 The unladen kerb weight of 2019 M8 Competition model sold in the United Kingdom is 1885 kg for the coupé and 2010 kg for the convertible.

 The M8 can be fitted with M Performance Parts.
 These include a sport steering wheel, carbon fibre parts, side skirts, M rims and a bigger spoiler.

 Performance

 Performance figures include a 0–100 km/h acceleration time of 3.2 seconds, 0–200 km/h acceleration time of 10.8 seconds (10.6 seconds for the M8 Competition) and a limited top speed of 264 km/h.
 The top speed can be raised to 305 km/h with the optional M Driver's package which also adds high speed rated tyres to the car.

 Motorsport

 M8 GTE

 The racing version of the M8 called the M8 GTE was introduced at the 2017 Frankfurt Motor Show.
-The car made its competitive debut at the 2018 WeatherTech SportsCar Championship and the FIA WEC for the 2018 season marking BMW's return to endurance racing after 6 years.
+The car made its competitive debut at the 2018 WeatherTech SportsCar Championship and the FIA WEC for the 2018 season marking BMW's return to Le Mans after 6 years.

 M8 Safety car

-In 2019, during the MotoGP Austrian Grand Prix, the M8 Competition made its debut as the official safety car, replacing the M5 Safety Car.
+In 2019, during the MotoGP Austrian Grand Prix, the M8 Competition made its debut as the official safety car.